AIMWORLD213445/Ping-Pong/README.md

 ## Description

-Takes user input and displays a range of numbers while "pinging" and "ponging" between multiples of 3 and 5.
+Takes user input and displays a range of numbers while "pinging" and "ponging" between multiples of 3 and 5, and "ping-ponging" on multiples of 15.

 ## Specifications: